sakan811/Honkai-Star-Rail-A-Few-Fun-Insights-with-Data-Analysis/README.md

 Latest update: 29 Jan 2024

-This repo is only to show the codes and data.
+This repo is only to show the codes and raw data.

-To see the details about the insights from this project, check out this link below to my Facebook page's post: https://www.facebook.com/permalink.php?story_fbid=pfbid0C3Vva972MnyiSt1Zi1Q1QFyDb3aCyvQPg3NbMV52J5atYJwB2AGimRPXendp17q9l&id=61553626169836
+To see the visualizations, check out this link below to my Facebook page's post: https://www.facebook.com/permalink.php?story_fbid=pfbid0C3Vva972MnyiSt1Zi1Q1QFyDb3aCyvQPg3NbMV52J5atYJwB2AGimRPXendp17q9l&id=61553626169836

 # Codes